gusprojects008/MapasMentais/markdowns/english.md

 ---

 ### Word classes:
-- **Noun**: Name things, places, feelings and ideas, e.g: Gustavo, dog, car, the FBI, flower.
+- **Noun**: Name things, places, feelings and ideas.
+  Example: Gustavo, dog, car, the FBI, flower.
-- **Adjective**: Qualifies or characterizes a noun, e.g: beautiful, speed, happy, sad.
+- **Adjective**: Qualifies or characterizes a noun.
+  Example: beautiful, speed, happy, sad.
-- **Verb**: Indicates action, state or natural phenomenon, e.g: run, see, play, watch, study.
+- **Verb**: Indicates action, state or natural phenomenon.
+  Example: run, see, play, watch, study.
-- **Adverb**: Modify a verb, adjective or a other adverb, indicates mode, intensity, time or place, e.g: quickly (rapidamente), bravely (bravamente), happily (felizmente), why (por que), how (como).
+- **Adverb**: Modify a verb, adjective or a other adverb, indicates mode, intensity, time or place.
+  Example: quickly (rapidamente), bravely (bravamente), happily (felizmente), why (por que), how (como).
-- **Pronoun**: Replaces or accompanies a noun, example: you, my, myself (eu mesmo), this, who (quem), nobody (ninguém).
+- **Pronoun**: Replaces or accompanies a noun.
+  Example: you, my, myself (eu mesmo), this, who (quem), nobody (ninguém).
-- **Prepositions**: They link words, indicating relationships between time, place, cause, etc..., e.g: to (para), of, the, in, by, with.
+- **Prepositions**: They link words, indicating relationships of time, place, direction, cause, etc.
+  Example: to (para), of, in, by, with.
-- **Conjunctions**: They link sentences or words, indicating relationships of meaning between them, e.g: but, because, and, although, or.
+- **Conjunctions**: They link words, phrases, clauses, indicating relationships of meaning between them.
+  Examples: but, because, and, although (embora), or.
-- **Article**: Determine a noun, e.g: the, a.
+- **Articles**: Determine a noun.
+  Example: the, a (uma), an (um/uma/e).
-- **Interjection**: Expresses a emotion, e.g: ouch!, wow!.
+- **Interjection**: Expresses a emotion.
+  Example: ouch!, wow!.

 > In english, adjectives usually come before the noun! for example: red apple, beautiful house, a strange noise, etc...